 Chapter 2: Consent

-- 12. Categories of [Legally Effective] Consent That Preclude Liability
+- 12. Categories of Consent That Preclude Liability

-- 19. Inadequate Consent to Medical Treatment as Battery
+- 19. Medical Treatment Without Legally Effective Consent as Battery

 About the Restatement of the Law Third, Torts in general: The Restatement of Torts is one of the Institute’s most influential projects and its most cited one.
 While the First and Second Torts Restatements were done as a single project, the Third was split up into a number of components in light of the enormity of the undertaking.
 Three components have been completed, approved, and published: Products Liability (1998), Apportionment of Liability (2000), and two volumes of Liability for Physical and Emotional Harm (2010 and 2012).
 Two are currently ongoing: Liability for Economic Harm and Intentional Torts to Persons.
 (Excerpted from the Forward of Tentative Draft No. 1 by ALI Director Richard L. Revesz)